suhailpatel/onapp_role_scripts/README.md

 ## Requirements

 These scripts have been tested on Python 2.7.5 running on Mac OSX.
 They don't have any external dependencies beyond Python and should work on any system.
+Tested on an OnApp 3.3 Cloud but should work on any OnApp 3.+ Cloud.

 ## License